 - 4-1.1 Every tank vehicle used for the transportation of any flammable or combustible liquids, regardless of the quantity being transported, or whether loaded or empty, shall be conspicuously and legibly marked in accordance with the requirements of the U.S. Department of Transportation Hazardous Materials Regulations. - 4-1.2 Manufacturer's Certificate.
 A certificate signed by a responsible official of the manufacturer of the cargo tank, or from a competent testing agency, certifying that each such cargo tank is designed, constructed, and tested in compliance with this standard shall be procured, and such certificate shall be retained in the files of the carrier during the time that such cargo tank is employed by him, plus one year. - 4-1.3 In addition to this certificate, there shall be on every cargo tank (or tank compartment if constructed to different specification) a metal plate not subject to corrosion located on the right side, near the front, in a place readily accessible for inspection.
-Such plate shall be permanently affixed to the tank by means of soldering, brazing, welding, or other equally suitable means; and upon it shall be marked in characters at least 3/16 in.
+Such plate shall be permanently affixed to the tank by means of soldering, brazing, welding, or other equally suitable means; and upon it shall be marked in characters at least $\frac{3}{16}$ in.
 (0.47 cm) high by stamping, embossing, or other means of forming letters into or on the metal of the plate itself at least the information indicated below.
 The plate shall not be so painted as to obscure the markings thereon. - 4-1.4 If a cargo tank is to be physically altered to meet another specification (or to accommodate a commodity not requiring a specification tank) such combinations shall be indicated beside specification identification.

+Valiate manufactures

 Vehicle manufacturer

-Manufacturer's serial no.
+Manufacturer's serial no

-Specification identifica tion DOT MC 3 06; or MC 307;
+Specification identification DOT MC 306; or MC 307;

 or MC 312

 Date of manufacture

-Original test date . .
+Original test date

 Certificate date

-Design pressure . psig
+Design pressurepsig

 Test pressurepsig

 Head material

-hell material
+Shell material

 Weld material

 Lining material

-Nominal tank capacity by compartment (front to rear

-Nominal tank capacity by compartment (front to rear
+Nominal tank capacity by compartment (front to rear)

-Nominal tank capacity by compartment (front to rearU.S. gal) Maximum product loadlbs
+Maximum product loadlbs

-Nominal tank capacity by compartment (front to rear
+Loading limitsgpm and/or psig

+Unloading limitsgpm and/or psig

-4-1.5 If the cargo tank has a metal certification plate for MC 306 specification, the characters "NFPA 385" may be added to the Specification Identification line on the metal plate.
+4-1.5 If the cargo tank has a metal certification plate for MC 306 specification, the characters "NFPA 385" may be added to the specification identification line on the metal plate.